Experts Endorse MDMA-assisted Therapy for PTSD

 We, the undersigned researchers and clinicians, are writing to express our professional assessment of the treatment for PTSD using midomafetamine (MDMA) that is under consideration by the U.S. Food and Drug Administration.
 On the basis of the safety and efficacy data we have seen, assuming the integrity of the data is validated by the relevant regulators, and in light of the very urgent and widespread unmet need for effective treatments for PTSD, we believe that midomafetamine (MDMA) is now approvable for use with therapy in the treatment of PTSD, given suitable safeguards and post-approval monitoring.

-This assessment is based on the references listed below, including the published peer-reviewed phase 3 clinical trial data for midomafetamine (MDMA) assisted therapy, the recent Institute for Clinical and Economic Review (ICER) report on those clinical trials, the sponsor’s brief for the FDA-convened Psychopharmacologic Drugs Advisory Committee, and that committee’s 4 June 2024 deliberations.
+This assessment is based on the references listed below, including the published peer-reviewed phase 3 clinical trial data for midomafetamine (MDMA) assisted therapy, the recent Institute for Clinical and Economic Review (ICER) report on those clinical trials, the sponsor’s brief for the FDA-convened Psychopharmacologic Drugs Advisory Committee, and that committee’s June 4, 2024 deliberations.
 We also note over four decades of research with MDMA and what can be inferred about the safety profile of MDMA from its widespread use.

 Rationale: Urgency